-Our businesses are grouped into five reportable segments for management and internal financial reporting purposes: Americas Retail, Americas Wholesale, Europe, Asia and Licensing.
+Our businesses are grouped into five reportable segments for management and internal financial reporting purposes: Europe, Americas Retail, Americas Wholesale, Asia and Licensing.
+The Europe segment includes our retail, e-commerce and wholesale operations in Europe and the Middle East.
 The Americas Retail segment includes our retail and e-commerce operations in the Americas.
 The Americas Wholesale segment includes our wholesale operations in the Americas.
-The Europe segment includes our retail, e-commerce and wholesale operations in Europe and the Middle East.
 The Asia segment includes our retail, e-commerce and wholesale operations in Asia and the Pacific.
 The Licensing segment includes our worldwide licensing operations.
 Refer to "Part IV.
 Financial Statements - Note 17 - Segment Information" in this Form 10-K for disclosures about our segment financial information.